fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     - `fys`: (required, list[integer]) fiscal years, ranging from 2017 through the current fiscal year, or an empty list to include all.
     - `agencies`: (required, list[string]) CGAC or FREC codes, or an empty list to include all.

-**Note: the results will only include the submissions the user has access to based on their MAX permissions**

 #### Response (JSON)